uriva/portal/README.md

 Implementation is very simple - e2e encrypted messages are passed through a socket connecion to a third party server, running open source code.

+Messages are e2e encrypted, so the server cannot look into them.